 Singular lets you get data in different ways:

-To get started, we recommend that you log into the web app, go to Analytics > Reports and run some reports to get familiar with the system.
+To get started, we recommend that you log into the platform, go to Analytics > Reports and run some reports to get familiar with the system.

 To run a report, you choose: